Ben-Nachmanson/Mario-AI/README.md

 1. **Train the Model**:

-    Navigate to the project directory and run your training script (assuming it's saved as `train_mario.py`):
+    Navigate to the project directory and run your training script (assuming it's saved as `mario.ipynb`):

     ```bash
-    python train_mario.py
+    python mario.ipynb
     ```

     The trained model and checkpoints will be saved in the designated directories.